DDX9/QMK_BluePill_ExtendedMod/readme.md

 ### Compile your firmware
-QMK has a specific command on how to compile firmware,
+QMK has a specific command on how to compile firmware command as follow:
+{project folder}:{keymaps}:{flash utilities}

 ***
 <!--